 What is FMA?

-The Fabricators & Manufacturers Association, International (FMA) is a professional organization with more than 2,300 individual and company members working together to improve the metal forming and fabricating industry.
-Founded in 1970, FMA brings metal fabricators and equipment manufacturers together through technology councils, educational programs, networking events, and FABTECH.
-The official publications of FMA include – The FABRICATOR®, TPJ -The Tube & Pipe Journal®, STAMPING Journal®, Practical Welding Today®, The Fabricator® en Espanol, and Canadian Industrial Machinery.
-FMA also has two technology affiliates, the Tube & Pipe Association, International (TPA) and the Sustainable Manufacturer Network (SMN).
+The Fabricators & Manufacturers Association, International® (FMA) is a professional organization with more than 2,500 members working together to improve the metal processing, forming, and fabricating industry.
+Founded in 1970, FMA brings metal producers, fabricators, equipment manufacturers, suppliers, and schools together through volunteer opportunities, educational programs, networking events, and FABTECH®, the industry’s leading trade show.
+The official publications of FMA include – The FABRICATOR®, The Tube & Pipe Journal®, STAMPING Journal®, Practical Welding Today®, The FABRICATOR® en Español, Canadian Metalworking, and Canadian Fabricating & Welding.
+FMA also has two technology affiliates, the Tube & Pipe Association, International® (TPA) and the Sustainable Manufacturer Network (SMN).

 Who Belongs to FMA?